-In Florida, you have only 14 days after an auto accident to be examined by a healthcare professional or risk losing any compensation you may be entitled to from the personal injury protection (PIP) insurance policy every Florida motorist is required to carry.
+In Florida, the 14 day rule refers to the fact that you have only 14 days after a car accident to be examined by a healthcare professional or risk losing any compensation you may be entitled to from the personal injury protection (PIP) insurance policy every Florida motorist is required to carry.

 Under Florida statute 627.736, all motorists must have a PIP insurance policy when they register their cars.
 PIP insurance provides medical coverage, compensation for lost wages and death benefits after an accident.
 (It doesn’t cover property damage, however.)

 These are considered “no-fault” insurance policies because they compensate the policy holder regardless of who was responsible for the accident.
 If you have been injured in a motor vehicle accident, the law requires you to initially seek coverage for medical care under the PIP portion of your own insurance policy before filing a personal injury claim.